ultamatt/wrestling_cards/README.md

 ### TODO
 - [X] Make it so you can delete a wrestler
 - [X] Make each wrestler into a 'card'
-- [ ] Add ability to create a new wrestler
+- [X] Add ability to create a new wrestler
+- [ ] Clear add form upon submit, Submit on enter key
 - [ ] Show one card at a time
 - [ ] Make each 'card' dismiss-able
 - [ ] Show a visual 'stack' of cards